 - With which effect it was said?

-Lasswell’s communication model was introduced in 1948 and is considered one of the most influential communication models in the communication world.
+Lasswell’s communication model was introduced in 1948 and is considered one of the most influential communication models in the whole communication studies world.

 This model of communication is a straightforward communication model and is popular because of its scientific method of analyzing the communication process.
 Because of its simplicity, this method is one of the best communication models to teach about communication processes to students in their early stages of learning.